MovieLabs/OMC/Docs/Tech Notes/Assets.md

 ### Analogue & Digital
-Data has to be stored somewhere, the ontology states that analog data is bound to the media on which it has been recorded, i.e. something shot on film is essentially bound and carried on the physical film it recorded on.
+Data has to be stored somewhere.
+IN the ontology, analog data is bound to the media on which it has been recorded.
+Something shot on film is essentially bound and carried on the physical film it recorded on.

 Digital data is a little different, in that it is often moved or copied to different devices.
 Something recorded on the camera Mag may be moved onto some sort of hard drive, then later onto long term tape.
 Digital data has the distinct advantage that it does not degrade in quality when it transferred across storage devices.

-For this reason, the ontology allows for digital data to optionally to specify a 'carrier', which is the piece of Infrastructure being used to hold the data, this might be something like a thumb-drive, DVD, LTO tape, etc. With this being a separate piece of infrastructure it has it's own identifier and things like location can be tracked.
-For data stored natively in a cloud type environment this is not really required, since it's location is tracked through a URL, indeed often you don't even really know exactly what the carrier itself is, or where it is physically located.
+For this reason, the ontology allows for digital data to optionally to specify a 'carrier', which is the piece of Infrastructure being used to hold the data.
+This might be something like a thumb-drive, DVD, LTO tape, etc. This separate piece of infrastructure it has its own identifier and things like location can be tracked.
+For data stored natively in a cloud type environment this is not really required, since its location is tracked through a URL; in many cases you don't even really know exactly what the carrier itself is, or where it is physically located.

 ### Carrier
 The documentation says the carrier is an Asset and not Infrastructure, isn't the data the Asset not what it is stored on.
 Data always has a carrier, it's just not always worth explicitly naming it, data in the cloud is still on a hard drive.